Justin Turner Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings (2022)

-- The Orioles pitching staff ranked 25th in MLB last season with a collective 7.6 strikeouts per nine innings.
+- The Orioles pitching staff ranked 25th in the league last season with a collective 7.6 strikeouts per nine innings.

-- The Orioles had the 17th-ranked team ERA among all league pitching staffs (3.97).
+- The Orioles had a 3.97 team ERA that ranked 17th among all league pitching staffs.

-- The 27-year-old right-hander last appeared Monday, Oct.
-3 against the Toronto Blue Jays, when he started and went six innings.
+- The 29-year-old lefty last appeared Wednesday, Oct.
+5 against the Los Angeles Angels, when he started and went six scoreless innings.

 © 2023 Data Skrive.
 All rights reserved.